Skill Assessment Australia: DHA Requirements Explained

 Australian Computer Society (ACS)

-The ACS assesses qualifications and experience for Information and Communication Technology (ICT) related occupations on Australia’s Skilled Occupation List.
+Assesses qualifications and experience for Information and Communication Technology (ICT) related occupations on Australia’s Skilled List.

 Trades Recognition Australia (TRA)